 He received the degree of Juris Doctor, magna cum laude, from the Catholic University of America Columbus School of Law.
 He received a Master of Arts degree in Political Management from the Graduate School of Political Management of the George Washington University.
 He received a Bachelor of Arts degree in Political Science from the George Washington University.
 While in law school he served on the Law Review, and his Comment, The Scarlet “L” – Have Recent Developments in Lobbying Regulation Gone Too Far? was published in Volume 60:2 of the Catholic University Law Review.
 He was selected to join the 2013 Political Leaders Program class at the Sorensen Institute for Political Leadership at the University of Virginia.

 In 2011 he was appointed to the Fairfax County Economic Advisory Commission.
 In 2012, he was named to Fairfax County’s Bipartisan Election Improvement Commission, as part of the county’s investigation of concerns about the 2012 election, long lines and inefficiencies in voting in the county.
 In 2013, he was appointed to a three year term on the Fairfax County Electoral Board by the judges of the Fairfax Circuit Court.
 He served as Vice Chairman of the Electoral Board from March to June 2013, and was elected Secretary by the board in July 2013.
+In that capacity, he received national recognition for his handling of the November 2013 General Election in Virginia.
 In 2013 he received the President’s Award from the Fairfax Bar Association for his work in the community.